shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/tutorial.md

 {% include figure src="../../../images/toolkit/learning-resources/tutorial/wizard_06.png" caption="Enter the name of the folder where your project's files will live." %}

 For this tutorial, we'll be using a centralized configuration.
 The **Distributed Setup** option provides an alternate option that can provide a different set of benefits, and may be the preferred option for studios without fast shared storage.
-You can learn more about the pro and cons of different configuration setups in the [Toolkit Administering](https://www.youtube.com/watch?v=7qZfy7KXXX0&list=PLEOzU2tEw33r4yfX7_WD7anyKrsDpQY2d&index=2) presentation.
+You can learn more about the pro and cons of different configuration setups in the [Toolkit Administration](https://www.youtube.com/watch?v=7qZfy7KXXX0&list=PLEOzU2tEw33r4yfX7_WD7anyKrsDpQY2d&index=2) presentation.

+Unlike the storages, which are site-wide, the configuration will be project specific, and so the directory you choose here will be used directly to store your configuration.

 {% include figure src="../../../images/toolkit/learning-resources/tutorial/wizard_07.png" caption="Make a note of the configuration path you select for the current operating system." %}